Uzo2005/matinv/README.md

     2. Diagonilization of Matrices

 Also if I have time, I will make this a website so other people can use it.

+Wow, I set out to get lazier by spending less time on schoolwork but instead this tool just made me love school more.
+I love it!